Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 2. Real Code Generation

 Unlike pure no-code platforms that lock you into a proprietary system, Lovable generates real code (React, Node, Supabase stack).
-You can export it, hand it to developers, or continue building in your own IDE.
+You can export it, hand it to a developer, or keep building in your own IDE.

-This matters if you plan to outgrow the platform or need custom features later.
+This matters when you outgrow the platform or need custom features later.

 Lovable's official docs are clear and well-structured.
 They cover: